 The main tips for visiting are to leave behind anything in the car the monkeys could snatch, i.e. hat or sunglasses, to not pack food into your bag as they will sniff it out and try to get into your bag and to overall keep your distance and not touch the monkeys; there are some that can be aggressive.
 This was a truly unique experience we all enjoyed!

 We took a fast boat cruise from Sanur on Bali’s southeast coast to the neighboring small island of Nusa Lembongan, with Rocky Fast Cruises which I’d highly recommend especially for families as I found them very helpful and accommodating.
 We hired a golf buggy to explore the island on our own and Little T loved it!

 After checking out some of Nusa Lembongan’s dramatic coastline at Dream Beach and Devil’s Tears, we had lunch at Hai’s Beach Bar & Grill on Mushroom Beach.
 We found it to be a great place to eat with a toddler – the restaurant is very family friendly, the food was really good and it’s right in front of the beach so your little one can play while you wait for the food.
 Mushroom Beach is also the calmest beach in the area for swimming with young children.
 There’s an area fit for swimming between one side of the beach with a very rocky floor and the other with boat traffic.
-For more photos, have a look at my post on our Nusa Lembongan day trip.

 Watching Balinese Traditional Dances